Gadgets

 Nothing's Yellow Headphone (a) Is a Shot of Color in a Beige Market

-Nothing adds a yellow variant to its Headphone (a) lineup, now available for preorder in the US.
+Nothing adds a yellow variant to its Headphone (a) lineup, now available for preorder in the US, doubling down on color identity in a category dominated by black plastic.

 Science